zaini/yals/README.md

 * Forms: react-hook-form (prefer this over formik)

-* Hosting: Vercel (could have used heroku or something else)
+* Hosting: Heroku (tried Vercel and gave up on DigitalOcean)